baijuka/matzone_v1/TEST.md

 ### **Bugs and problems**

+**Responsive issues**

-Shopping bag quantiy field was not clearly visible on few of the above devices
+*Bug* - Shopping bag quantiy field was not clearly visible on few of the above devices

-Fix:
+Solution:
-Added media queries as follows:
+Added media queries as follows in `base.css`:
 ```
     @media screen and (max-width: 855px) and (min-width: 390px) {
         #bag-adjust {